ArktinenSieni/wunder-dungeons/locations/barkely_fortress.md

 - [stairs one](#S1)

 There are slots for torches, but the torches themselves have rotted away a long time ago.
+Light will startle four swarms of bats who will attack the player holding the light.

 #### F1-8